Updated: May, 2015

 - Bike’s can be rented at the beach as well.

 - The bike path between Tulum town and the beach.

 - Bikes are everywhere in and around town.

 - Hotels and restaurants in Tulum have bike parking.
 Cool.

 - If you do only one thing during your time in Tulum visit a cenote.
-This is the Grand Cenote and only about 5 minutes outside of Tulum.
+This is the Gran Cenote and only about 5 minutes outside of Tulum.
 Take your own mask and snorkel.
-There are lockers and restrooms at the Grand Cenote.
+There are lockers and restrooms at the Gran Cenote.
 If you just want to go for a swim then Casa Cenote is great – very few tourists, small entrance fee, restaurant across the street.
 Ask any taxi driver and they’ll get you here in 10 minutes from the Tulum hotels.

 - Cenote’s are collapsed sinkholes that expose fresh water below.